zhang-huizhi/zhang-huizhi.github.io/_pages/about.md

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

-I am a third-year undergraduate student majoring in Computer Sciences at the University of Wisconsin–Madison.
-I am currently engaged in research across multiple institutions, which has allowed me to explore a broad range of topics within computer science.
+I am a third-year undergraduate student majoring in Computer Science at the University of Wisconsin–Madison.
+I am currently engaged in research across multiple institutions, which has allowed me to explore a broad range of topics within Computer Science.

 At UCLA, I work in the Mobility Lab under the mentorship of [Professor Jiaqi Ma](https://samueli.ucla.edu/people/jiaqi-ma/), where I contribute to research on heterogeneous cooperative perception for autonomous driving.